Trial-In-Error/therm-ale/README.md

 2. Disable getty and prevent serial writes on boot by following the Raspberry Pi GPIO Configuration section of [this website](http://blog.oscarliang.net/raspberry-pi-and-arduino-connected-serial-gpio/).
 3. Install node.js.
 4. From the project directory, run `npm install`.
 If this fails with `failed to fetch from registry`, uninstall node.js (`sudo apt-get purge nodejs npm`), and then reinstall using the command line instructions available [here](http://node-arm.herokuapp.com/).
 Version 0.12.1 verified to work.
 Then run `npm install`.
+5. Edit settings.json.
-5. Start the serial listener with `node server.js`.
+6. Start the serial listener with `node server.js`.

 Arduino Setup
 =============